|Ordered||15 Aug 1940|

 |Successes||1 ship sunk, total tonnage 3,454 GRT|

-Sunk 11 Aug 1943 in the North Atlantic north-west of the Azores, in position 41.29N, 38.55W, by depth charges and aerial torpedoes from an Avenger and a Wilcat aircraft (VC-1) of the American escort carrier USS Card.
+Sunk on 11 August 1943 in the North Atlantic north-west of the Azores, in position 41.29N, 38.55W, by depth charges and a Fido homing torpedo from an Avenger and a Wildcat aircraft (VC-1 USN) of the US escort carrier USS Card.
 54 dead (all hands lost).

 U-525 operated with the following Wolfpacks during its career:

 Falke (28 Dec 1942 - 19 Jan 1943)

 Haudegen (19 Jan 1943 - 15 Feb 1943)

 Amsel (22 Apr 1943 - 3 May 1943)